Infocus is the new supplement series from Inflight, putting IFEC and passenger technology topics in the spotlight.

 - Beyond the gates – With an increase in the number of connected devices being carried by passengers, Chloë Greenbank looks at how smart airports must maintain that connection before and after boarding.

 - Sky high surfing – With the in-flight Wi-Fi revolution now in full swing, Chloë Greenbank looks at what gate-to-gate connectivity means for airlines and their passengers.

 - At all altitudes – In the face of increasing popularity of personal electronic devices, outdated policies have been updated to allow their wider use in flight.
 Alexander Preston looks at the reversal of regulations.

 The provision of in-flight entertainment has become one of the most expensive elements on an aircraft.
 With no cessation in the expanding variety of media available, or the broadening scope of passengers’ entertainment demands, appropriate selection and delivery of IFE content has never been so important for airlines around the globe.

-The upcoming Infocus content supplement, featuring in the September/October 2017 issue of Inflight, will look at how and why airlines continue to invest in IFE, what their provision encompasses and the issues surrounding the curation, selection and storage of content.
-We will explore the steps airlines should take to achieve a viable return on their sizeable IFE investments.
+The Infocus content supplement, published in the September/October 2017 issue of Inflight, looks at how and why airlines continue to invest in IFE, what their provision encompasses and the issues surrounding the curation, selection and storage of content.
+Features explore the steps airlines should take to achieve a viable return on their sizeable IFE investments.